 Hey!
 Nightblood said.
 It’s Varatridees!
 We should go talk to him.
 He’ll be happy to see me.

 Vasher stood quietly atop the building.
 He didn’t really care who saw him.
-He never did.
+He rarely did.

 A flow of people passed on the colorful street below.
 Varatridees--Denth, as he called himself now--walked among them.
 His team was there too.
 The woman, Jewels.
 Tonk Fah, as always.
 The clueless princess.
 And the abomination.

 Is Shashara here?
 Nightblood asked, excitement in his nebulous voice.
 We need to go see her!
 She’ll be worried about what happened to me.